ethereum-optimism/OPerating-manual/Grants Council Charter v0.1.md

 This Charter outlines the structure and responsibilities of the Grants Council and its participants.
-It is authored and maintained by the Grants Council.
+It is authored and maintained by the Optimism Grants Council.

 This Charter supersedes and replaces the Season 3 and 4 Grants Council Charters.